Ashley-Pettit/Flight-Scanner-Locomote/README.md

 Main tools used for this project are:

-Ruby, Rails, JavaScript, JQuery
+Ruby, Rails, Rspec, JavaScript, JQuery, AJAX,

 I haven't used CoffeeScript as I haven't yet learnt it however, I don't think it would take me long

-## TASK REQUIREMENTS
+#### TASK REQUIREMENTS

 JS code task